Zakaria1986/cakePHPInventory/README.md

 * Run: **bin/cake bake migration [CreateProductTable]**
     - Note: change name and remove the box brackets.
 * Then run this command to create the migration in the database and in the config file: **bin/cake migrations migrate**

+### Seed a table:

+* Seed the product table by running: **bin/cake bake seed Products**
+    - note: This will create a folder then a file with the product with necessary code